reemSameh21/imdb-sentiment-analysis-with-bert/readme.md

 1. Open [GitHub](https://github.com) and create a new repository.
 2. Name the repository, for example, imdb-sentiment-analysis-with-bert.
+3. Open the setting on your repository, choose 'Action' from the left panel menu then scroll down for 'Workflow permissions' to make sure that 'Read and write permissions' is choosen and check this option 'Allow GitHub Actions to create and approve pull requests' then click save.
-3. After creating the repository, clone it to your local machine:
+4. After creating the repository, clone it to your local machine:
    ```bash
    git clone https://github.com/reemSameh21/imdb-sentiment-analysis-with-bert/